kristerkari/react-native-css-modules/README.md

 - **[Frequently Asked Questions](docs/faq.md)**
 - **[Stylelint config for React Native CSS modules](https://github.com/kristerkari/stylelint-config-react-native-css-modules)**
 - **[List of CSS properties supported by React Native (out of date)](https://github.com/vhpoet/react-native-styling-cheat-sheet)**

+## Development

+To see which new features are being planned and what is in progress, please have a look at [the development board](https://github.com/kristerkari/react-native-css-modules/projects/1).

+If you want to suggest a new feature or report a bug, please open a new issue.

 ---